MertcanTekin/MertcanTekin/README.md

 - 👋 Hi, I’m Mertcan Tekin
 - I have graduated from Eskişehir Osmangazi University Industrial Engineering
-- 👀 I’m interested in Data Science and Machine Learning
+- 👀 I’m interested in Time Series and Generative AI
-- 🌱 I’m currently learning python and Sql
 - 📫 How to reach me: mertcantekin55@gmail.com or https://www.linkedin.com/in/mertcantekin5/